 The political activity rules apply differently to four distinct categories of City officers and employees, as outlined below.
-If you are reading this manual, you should be in Groups 1 or 2.
-There are separate manuals for members of City boards or commissions, City Council Staff, and elected City officers.

-Note that Group 2 has the most restrictions on political activity.
+Note that Group 2 has the most restrictions on political activity under City law.

-0 Most officers & employees in the Administrative & Executive Branches
+- Most officers & employees in the Administrative & Executive Branches

-Members of Boards &

-Commissions that exercise

-significant powers of

-government

-(see Reg.
-8, ¶8.16)
+Members of Boards & Commissions that exercise significant powers of government (see Reg.
+8, ¶8.16) - 2 Employees & officers of the City Commissioners, District Attorney, Police, Sheriff, & Board of Ethics